When it comes to unforgettable romances, Queen Elizabeth and Prince Philip are the portrait of love and devotion.

 One thing that's certain, these old-timers simply adore each other and have a seriously sweet way of showing it.

 "He is someone who doesn't take easily to compliments.
 But he has, quite simply, been my strength and stay all these years, and I and his whole family, in this and many other countries, owe him a debt greater than he would ever claim or we shall ever know," Her Majesty, 92, has previously said of her husband.

-As for their secret to a successful marriage Phil, 97, says it's all about having "tolerance" and "different interests."
+As for their secret to a successful marriage, the Duke says it's all about having "tolerance" and "different interests."
 Take notes, everybody!

-To celebrate their 70th wedding anniversary and Prince Philip's 97th birthday, we've rounded up the most fascinating and unknown facts about the couple!
+To celebrate their 71st wedding anniversary, we've rounded up the most fascinating and unknown facts about the couple!

 At 92 and 97 respectively, friends say the royal couple aren't naïve to the fact that their time together is limited.

 "They will be stiff upper lip in public and keep their own emotions behind.
 They are both deeply religious people and it won't take them by surprise," a royal aid recently revealed to People.

 Their faith and resilient nature will help them through their heartbreaking last chapter.

 "Their life together has always been built on regular separations.
 They are not a soppy couple," royal historian Robert Lacey added.

 WATCH: Prince Philip through the years.
 Post continues...